-The Equality Act 2010 (Gender Pay Gap Information) Regulations came into effect on 6 April 2017 requiring and it is a legal requirement for any type of organisation with over 250 eligible employees to publish a Gender Pay Report based on hourly earnings for all full and part time workers as at 5 April every year.
+The Equality Act 2010 (Gender Pay Gap Information) Regulations came into effect on 6 April 2017 requiring and it is a legal requirement for any type of organisation with over 250 eligible employees to publish a Gender Pay Report based on hourly earnings for all full and part time workers on 5 April every year.

 Queen Elizabeth's Foundation for disabled people is a registered charity and has employed over 200 people in the last reporting year.
 The numbers of employees fluctuate within our organisation depending upon the demand for our services.
-Technically QEF is not required to publish the gender pay gap this year however, QEF is committed to pay equality and therefore has decided to continue to analyse, review and report on their Gender Pay Gap for 2021.
+Technically QEF is not required to publish the gender pay gap this year however, as the actual number of eligible people is 218.
+QEF is committed to pay equality and therefore has decided to continue to analyse, review and report on their Gender Pay Gap for 2024.